Should You Be Concerned About Isoparaffin For Your Skin?

 Fragrance ingredients, solvents

-This additive is made of carbon and hydrogen atoms, does not cause any reaction, and mixes well with other ingredients to enhance your skin.
+This is one of the most used mineral oils for the skin made of carbon and hydrogen atoms.
+It does not cause any reaction and mixes well with other ingredients to enhance your skin.
 This brings us to the most concerning question – is isoparaffin safe for the skin?
 Let’s find out.

 Is Isoparaffin A Safe Ingredient For Your Skin?